ericpan64/chidian/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Declarative, type‑safe data mapping for humans.
-Backed by Rust speed and the Pydantic ecosystem.
+> Declarative, type-safe data mapping for humans. **Powered by a Rust core with ergonomic Python bindings.**

-chidian is a cross-language framework for composable, readable, and sharable data mappings built on top of Pydantic.
+chidian is a cross-language framework for composable, readable, and sharable data mappings built on top of **Pydantic _and_ a high-performance Rust engine**.

 > [!NOTE]
 > chidian is pre-release -- v0.1 will be on PyPI soon!
 Feel free to build the code locally (using [maturin](https://github.com/PyO3/maturin)) if you want to try it out now.